KKruka/qa-engineer-test/README.md

 - [Git](https://git-scm.com/downloads) installed.

 ## Setup
-1. Run the Cube game from the Estoty repository
+1. Run the game from the Estoty repository
 2. Inject AltTester into the game
-3. Run the tests in Visual Studio
+3. Run the tests in Unity Hub

 ## Test Cases
 - TestButtonIsInteractable - Checks if button is clickable